pP6 Intro: Finding Strong Promoters in E. coli¶

 Note: Smaller, slow-growing colonies might encode the strongest promoters.
 Don’t skip them!

-3. Fill in your name and ID, and print the lab worksheets.
+Fill in your name and ID, and print the lab worksheets.
 You may also use your phone, tablet, or notebook.
-You may also write out your own versikon.
+You could also write out your own notes instead.

-4. Read the tutorial and Watch the demo videos before each lab activity.
+Read the tutorial, take the quiz, and watch the demo videos before each lab activity.

 - pP6-2022-2-Gel